Brazilian Fazenda Jacaranda

 Selectively picked, and dried on semi-parabolic or covered raised beds.

 Varieties: Bourbon, Catuai, Mundo Novo, Icatu, Catucai

-Today the farm is divided within Carlos Franco´s widow, Francisca Franco, and her sons/daughters.
-All of the areas are still organically managed but some coffee plots have been abandoned due to family and farm restructuring.
-Today 2 daughters, 1 son, and grandson of Carlos run several parts of Jacarandá with around 30ha of organic coffee being managed and a plan to renew more 15ha in the next 5 years.
+Today the farm is divided between Carlos Franco´s widow, Francisca Franco, and her sons and daughters.
+All of the areas are still organically managed but some coffee plots have been abandoned.
+Today 2 daughters, a son, and the grandson of Carlos run several parts of Jacarandá with around 30ha of organic coffee being managed and a plan to renew 15ha in the next 5 years.

 When we visited Jacaranda, the level of re-planting and reinvestment was staggering.
 Cassio is an optimist and a long-term thinker.
 Quietly, I also hope that Jacaranda does so well it wins Cup of Excellence one day, as a reward and recognition for the long-term dedication.
 Cassio wrote us a brilliant article on organic coffee farming in Brazil and climate change here if you are interested.

 Over the last few years, Cassio has been investing more resources in processing and drying on raised, covered (parabolic) beds.
 Last year was a very good harvest, and we sold more Jacaranda than ever before as a single farm.
 Jacaranda also looked destined to do great things in competition.

 Why not share your brews with us?